Statistical Learning of Value-at-Risk and Expected Shortfall: Conditionally Student- Toy Model

-For the $\ES$ learning in the Gaussian toy-example, for brevity, we denote by {\itshape ``LR using M VaR"} an $\ES$ learning using linear regression only for the output layer, as described in Section \ref{sec:es_single_alpha}, and a $\VaR$ learned using the approach {\itshape M} as the candidate $\VaR$.
-For example, {\itshape LR using single-$\alpha$ VaR} refers to the linear regression approach for learning the $\ES$, by using a $\VaR$ that is learned with the {\itshape single-$\alpha$} approach as the $\VaR$ candidate.
-To demonstrate the effectiveness of these linear regression approach, we also introduce an $\ES$ that is learned by neural regression, by using a neural network in \eqref{num_es_single_alpha_finite_sample}, without freezing any weights and using the groundtruth $\VaR$ as the $\VaR$ candidate.
-Table~\ref{tbl:gaussian_ES_rmse} shows that the linear regression approach outperforms the neural regression, no matter which approach is used for learning the $\VaR$ candidate in the context of the ES LR approach.
-The relative performance of the different linear regression approaches in Table~\ref{tbl:gaussian_ES_rmse} is explained by the relative performance of the $\VaR$ learning approaches, given that the $\VaR$ learning error contributes to the $\ES$ learning error.
+For the ES learning in the Student-$t$ toy-example, for brevity, we denote by {``LR using M VaR"} an ES learning using linear regression only for the output layer, corresponding to the linear regression case in Algorithm \ref{alg:es}, and a VaR learned using the method $M$ as the candidate VaR.
+For example, LR using single-$\alpha$ VaR refers to the linear regression approach for learning the ES, by using a VaR that is learned with the {single-$\alpha$} approach as the VaR candidate.
+To demonstrate the effectiveness of this linear regression approach, we also introduce an ES that is learned by neural regression, by using a neural network corresponding to the second (else) case in Algorithm \ref{alg:es}, without freezing any weights and using the groundtruth VaR as the VaR candidate.
+Table~\ref{tbl:student_ES_rmse} shows that our linear regression approach for the ES outperforms the neural regression, no matter which approach is used for learning the embedded VaR candidate.
+The relative performance of the different linear regression approaches in Table~\ref{tbl:student_ES_rmse} is explained by the relative performance of the VaR learning approaches, given that the VaR learning error contributes to the ES learning error.